Cenote Tajma Ha

 Cenote Cristalino

-It is a freshwater cenote that is perfect for practicing open water skills for courses that require shallow water.
+This is a freshwater cenote perfect for practicing open water skills for courses that require shallow water.
 It has a maximum depth of 9m.
-There is also a cave in this centoe but this section is only available to dive in for specially certified cave divers.
+There is also a cave in this cenote, but this section is only for certified cave divers.

 Learn more